Best CPUs: Q2 2016by Ian Cutress on June 28, 2016 4:00 PM EST

 The A10-7860K from AMD is a new Kaveri Refresh part, replacing a few other older Kaveri units, but comes in with four threads, a full complement of eight compute units (512 SPs, the most we’ve seen on an APU), a 65W TDP, but is bundled with a 95W cooler as standard all for $118.
 Users can also look into overclocking this APU with that extra headroom, promising more performance.
 When we reviewed the A8-7670K with Rocket League, with 25% less GPU power we saw 1080p Medium settings going above a minimum 35 FPS, and with the A10 should be near a full 60 FPS average, especially with an overclock and/or fast memory.

-It is worth noting that DirectX 12 enables multi-adapter gaming, and if the game engine supports it, an integrated graphics unit can work with a discrete graphics card for improved gaming performance.
+It is worth noting that DirectX 12 enables multi-adapter gaming, and if the game engine supports it (a very important distinction), an integrated graphics unit can work with a discrete graphics card for improved gaming performance.
 So users investing in an eSports-focused integrated graphics system today and then a larger discrete graphics card for triple-A titles later might be able to take advantage of multi-adapter gaming on certain titles.

-2016 is set to be the year when Virtual Reality gaming starts becoming ‘a thing’.
-We’ve done some beta testing of upcoming games, with headsets and titles almost ready to launch in a matter of weeks.
+H2 2016 is set to be the time when Virtual Reality gaming starts becoming ‘a thing’ now that users are getting their hands on headsets and games are being released.
 One of critical points that both the Oculus Rift and HTC Vive will have to combat is the fact that (as quoted by several sources) only 1% of the current gaming PC community has enough grunt or the required connections to run a VR headset (compared to Playstation VR, where everyone has the hardware).
 Both Oculus and HTC have announced minimum specifications that all games will have to hit 90 FPS as a minimum to be considered ready for VR: this is typically a Core i5 processor and a GTX 970 or AMD R9 290 in tow, making the minimum price for a new VR build around $200 for the CPU and $300+ for the graphics card, plus another $300-$500 in other components.
 What if you’ve got a pair of high-end graphics cards ready to go?
 What CPU would give the most benefit here?

-Using Handbrake converting a low-quality video as a benchmark that relies more on frequency and responsiveness, the testing doesn’t show much difference between the two processors at stock but both get a decent boost with the overclock, especially the i7-6700K.
-With the i7-6700K being more feature-packed I would perhaps be prepared to absorb the inflated price difference if I already had graphics cards on hand.
+Our discrete GPU testing doesn’t show much difference between the two processors at stock, and with the i7-6700K being more feature-packed I would perhaps be prepared to absorb the inflated price difference if I already had graphics cards on hand.